 This is what I believe in – and why

 You are what you eat!
 Buying good food, local, organic, non-GMO.
 Sustainable is the foundation of all good cooking.
-We provide a constant stream of information on what, how, and where to buy good food – and why it’s crucial.
+We provide a constant stream of information on what, where, why, and how to buy good food.

 I firmly believe that eating food without added salt, sugar, preservatives, antibiotics, and poisons will eliminate many difficult health issues.
-There is only one way to know what is in your food – and that is to make it yourself.
+There is only one way to know what is in your food; make it yourself.

 It’s easy to love something that you do well.
 Sadly, culinary schools and even home-ec classes are disappearing in America.
-We are experiencing not only a loss of culinary technique and application but also a tremendous loss of our culture.
+We are experiencing not only a loss of culinary technique, but also a tremendous loss of our culture.

 Food is not just fuel.
 Food is about family, food is about community, food is about identity.
 And we nourish all of those things when we eat well.
 Michael Pollan